julianashwin/BTR.jl/README.md

 ## Estimation

-The core function for estimation is BTR_EMGibbs
+The core function for estimation is `BTR_EMGibbs`, which estimates a BTR model with an EM-Gibbs algorithm.
 ```julia
 function BTR_EMGibbs(dtm_in::SparseMatrixCSC{Int64,Int64}, ntopics::Int,
     y::Array{Float64,1};  x::Array{Float64,2} = zeros(1,1),